Enitanogun1/3-Days-Phising-Analysis/Day1-Phising-Analysis.md

 ## 🎯 **Lab Objective**

-Learn how to analyze a phishing email by examining headers, body, URLs, and attachments.
-Understand different phishing types and techniques, and how to use open-source tools to investigate and extract Indicators of Compromise (IOCs).
+Learn to break down phishing emails by examining their headers, body text, embedded URLs, and attachments.
+Explore common phishing types and techniques, then practice using open-source tools to investigate and extract Indicators of Compromise (IOCs).

 ---